Python Asyncio Awaitables Tasks and Futures

 The distinction between a Coroutine and a Task/Future is that Coroutine’s code will not be executed until it is awaited.

-Using create_task()
+Using create_task()¶

 - Example: using

-import asyncio from asyncio import Task urls = list(range(1, 6)) async def get_request(url: int) -> int: # send a request and assuming the the process of sending it is awaitable await asyncio.sleep(1) return url async def make_requests(): response_list: list[Task[int]] = [] for url in urls: # the process of creating a task starts the function response = asyncio.create_task(get_request(url)) response_list.append(response) print(f"Number of tasks: {len(asyncio.all_tasks())}") # yielding control back to the event loop await asyncio.sleep(2) results = await asyncio.gather(*response_list) print(results) async def main(): start_time = time.perf_counter() await make_requests() end_time = time.perf_counter() print(end_time - start_time) asyncio.run(main()) # OUTPUT # Number of tasks: 6 # [1, 2, 3, 4, 5] # 2.001688958000159
+create_task()import asyncio from asyncio import Task urls = list(range(1, 6)) async def get_request(url: int) -> int: # send a request and assuming the the process of sending it is awaitable await asyncio.sleep(1) return url async def make_requests(): response_list: list[Task[int]] = [] for url in urls: # the process of creating a task starts the function response = asyncio.create_task(get_request(url)) response_list.append(response) print(f"Number of tasks: {len(asyncio.all_tasks())}") # yielding control back to the event loop await asyncio.sleep(2) results = await asyncio.gather(*response_list) print(results) async def main(): start_time = time.perf_counter() await make_requests() end_time = time.perf_counter() print(end_time - start_time) asyncio.run(main()) # OUTPUT # Number of tasks: 6 # [1, 2, 3, 4, 5] # 2.001688958000159 create_task()immediately creates a task in the event loop and executes it when control is given to it by the event loop unlikeawaitwhich creates a task when it is called.

 Using synchronous code in asyncio¶